wikitruth/fixmycountry/README.md

 * Projects
 * Actions (Good actions, Destructive actions/attitudes of the Filipinos, Good attitudes from other countries)
 * Vote Wisely (top candidates -- the good and the bad)
+* The Philippine History

 **Features**
 * Easily see major projects and issues in the country (government and private)
-* See project budget, officials, contract and timeline, progress/completion status with photo/video/testimonies from laypeople.
+* See project budget, officials, contract and timeline, progress/completion status with photo/video/testimonies from the citizens.
 * Let people easily upload their observations about projects, anomalous acts, etc and easily voice out their concerns, frustrations, unfair treatments, inefficiencies of the government
 * Let people give suggestions for improvements and let people vote for the best solution (like uservoice.com)
 * Prevent people from forgetting past issues and prevent government officials to sway their focus.
 * Highlight top reasons and raise awareness why the Philippines is not progressing and still miserable
-* Report unreported or unimplemented laws
+* Report unreported or unimplemented laws (IRR 404 section)
-* Show government officials in all branches of government, their profiles, achievements, projects, budget, assets, lifestyle
 * Show government budget and expenditures, from national, provincial/city, district and local.
 * Connect to petition site.
 * For top issues, the site will generate open letter containing the top complaints and suggested solutions and will be sent to the government official, CC president.
 * A social page to connect the issues with the people and the official social accounts of the government and news agencies.
-It highlights the top complaints of the people and solutions.
+It highlights the top complaints of the people and solutions (winners & losers).
+Publish regularly by weekly, monthly, yearly and all time.
+* Show the all the branches of government, their profiles, achievements, projects, budget, assets, lifestyle
-* Check a politician profile, their morale principle, history of accomplishments and anomalies so people won't forget especially during election.
+* Check a politician profile, their moral principle (moral and immoral acts), history of accomplishments and anomalies so people won't forget especially during election.
 * Provide means for government officials to connect with people, discuss the issues and justify their actions.
 * Let people vote on an issue: “Me too”, “Fix this”
 * A timeline view for People, Project, Group, Event, etc
 * Issue > People involved (linked)
+* Justice Unserved
+* See the best and the worst (people/politician/individual, government agency, district, municipal, city, public business, president - ranked by number and weight of achievements, mistakes and ill-acts)
+* A wikipedia of events
+* The system does not forget

 ## Requirements